e3prom/ruse/README.md

 and Apache's SSL ProxyPass features, all in a single tool.

-Ruse supports both plain-text HTTP and HTTPS, in a fast and easy to configure multi-platform server executable.
+Ruse supports both plain-text HTTP and HTTPS, in a fast and easy to configure portable server executable.
 Ruse can be rapidly deployed from the command-line or inside a Docker container for even more security.

 ## Features
  * Runs under Linux, \*BSD, Mac OS X, and Windows (7, Server 2008R2 and later)